AsYetUntitled/Framework/BEFilters/README.md

 ### Notes
 1. For Linux servers the filter file names **must** be in all lower case.
 For Windows servers the case is irrelevant.
-2. The `publicVariableVar.txt` file was removed as it has no purpose.
+2. The `publicVariableVar.txt` file was removed as it had no purpose.